NiltonDutra/NiltonDutra/README.md

 *   🌍  I am from Brazil 🇧🇷
 *   ✉️  You can contact me at nilondutra@me.com.
-*   🧠  I'm learning more about Javascript, Typescript, React and Node.js.
+*   🧠  I'm learning more about Javascript, React and Node.js.
 *   🤝  I'm open to collaborating on projects for startups, medium and large companies.
 *   🚀  I like coffee, like every programmer and I also like doing sports in general.